Obstructions for three-coloring graphs without induced paths on six vertices: Proof of Theorem

 So, we may assume that no vertex has a neighbor in all three classes of $T$.
 Let $G'$ be the graph obtained by contracting $T$ in $G$.
-By \ref{lem:contraction-is-safe}, we know that $G'$ is $P_6$-free and not 3-colorable.
+By Lemma~\ref{lem:contraction-is-safe} we know that $G'$ is $P_6$-free and not 3-colorable.
 We may thus pick a 4-critical $P_6$-free subgraph $H$ of $G'$.
-Inductively, $H$ is one of $F_1$-$F_{24}$.
-Thus, using \ref{thm:10}, we see that $|V(G)|\le 28$.
-By \ref{thm:small-obstructions}, $G$ is one of $F_1$-$F_{24}$.